Lisbon in a day:

 Next up on our 1-day in Lisbon itinerary, once you reach the Marques de Pombal roundabout, head straight across from here and walk through Avenida Liberdade.
 This beautiful tree-lined Avenue happens to be the most expensive street in Lisbon!
 Here you will find all the elite fashion houses, from Michael Kors to Prada, Gucci and many more, all located along this premium piece of Lisbon real estate.

 Although shopping here may be reserved for the ultra-rich and something I certainly cannot afford, it still is worth strolling through.
 Definitely visit one of the bars / kiosks dotted all along this avenue (they’re green dome-roofed kiosks you’ll see on the side of the avenue and also found throughout the city!).
-Why not stop here and enjoy a drink.
+Why not stop here and enjoy a Portuguese drink as you admire the gorgeous Lisbon scenery.

 Despite it being located where on this posh stretch, prices are generally speaking very reasonable.
 It’s a perfect spot to relax, drink in hand and watch the city go by.